tim310579/Tech_project/README.md

 3. `python3 sel_evaluation.py [Dataset_name]` e.g., `python3 sel_evaluation.py FordA`

-### There is a script that can execute all steps in SPN, just type in command in terminal as below:
+### There is a script that can execute all steps in SPN, just type in command in terminal as below.

 `./run.bash sel [Dataset_name]` e.g., `./run.bash sel FordA`

-### If you want to run all datasets at once, type in this command:
+### If you want to run all datasets at once, type in this command.

 `./run.bash sel ALL`

-### If the models are saved, there is another script to do inference
+### If the models are saved, there is another script to do inference.

 `./quick_run.bash sel [Dataset_name]` e.g., `./quick_run.bash sel FordA`

-### Or inference all datasets at once, type in this command:
+### Or inference all datasets at once, type in this command.

 `./quick_run.bash sel ALL`